sarshad5275/webdriverio/README.md

 Run: 'npm install'  -- This will install all dependencies shown in package.json file

 Installations required to generate allure reports:
-1. Install latest JDK version from oracle website (https://www.oracle.com/java/technologies/downloads/#jdk17-windows)
+1. Install latest JDK version (zip file) from oracle website (https://www.oracle.com/java/technologies/downloads/#jdk17-windows)
 2. Install latest version of allure (zip file  from https://github.com/allure-framework/allure2/releases) and extract in the local folder.
 3. Added system environment variables as below
     a. allure (please provide allure installation path in the Value)